Proton-PLU5/Voidance/README.md

 Once we were all about creativity, then we later realized through many things that have gone by, Creativity is just a necessity.
 During these tough times, people wanted to socialize take part in events, wake up the next morning to see what has happened, and basically a game where everything is fun.

-We have a decent player base though small, we plan to develop it to newer heights.
-Many people have left us, but we still thrive because we have one goal to create the best server that a person could play and socialize on._
+We have a decent player base, Though small in numbers we are strong together.
+We want to create a server which everyone feels a part off, Thats our non cannon subtitle!
 ------------------------------------------------------------------------------------------------------
 **𝐎𝐮𝐫 𝐋𝐨𝐫𝐞**
 ------------------------------------------------------------------------------------------------------